seangreen2/home_assistant/README.md

 I've been using HA for about a year now and it's been a great experience.
 I'm a graphic designer, not a coder, so I'm sure my YAML isn't as advanced, simple, or clean as it could be.
 I'm just happy that I can solve every problem that I want to and stop there.

+#### Home Automation Philosophy

+You shouldn't have to work the room, the room should work you.
+True home automation is having your home anticipate what you want without needing input from you.

 ## Current Goals
 - Have all lights turn on/off with motion and never have to use a physical switch or voice commands again.
 I have some Xiaomi equipment coming in which should finally complete this.
 - Have lights dynamically adjust brightness depending on the room's current ambient light.
 I've been testing this with my Office Lights with some good results.